Qualcomm Snapdragon 8 Gen 4 — Everything we’re expecting from the next big Android chipset

 All of this could have a knock-on effect on efficiency, and therefore the size of the battery required.

-Earlier this month, the leaker Digital Chat Station claimed to know of three handsets in development with 5,500mAh batteries and featuring “high-density battery core materials” to prepare for the power needs of the new chipset.
-Some might even be targeting 6,000mAh, which may lead to chunkier handsets — though nothing quite as thick as Energizer’s upcoming 28,000mAh effort
+The leaker Digital Chat Station claims to know of three handsets in development with 5,500mAh batteries and featuring “high-density battery core materials” to prepare for the power needs of the new Snapdragon chipset.
+Some might even be targeting 6,000mAh, which may lead to chunkier handsets — though nothing quite as thick as Energizer’s upcoming 28,000mAh effort.

 Qualcomm Snapdragon 8 Gen 4: Outlook